 Be generous to yourself and your future

 The sooner you start saving, the better.
 Once you decide to save for your retirement, the next step is to decide how much to save.
 Saving for retirement costs less than you may think.
-See how your retirement plan savings rate may impact your take-home pay by logging into your account at LincolnFinancial.com/Retirement.
+See how your retirement plan savings rate many impact your take-home pay by logging into your account at LincolnFinancial.com/Retirement.
 And, how easy it can be to fit retirement savings into your budget and how much more you can save over time by starting now.

 Once you decide how much you can save, either a flat dollar amount or a percentage of your wages will be automatically invested in your account each pay period.
 But before you do that, access information and education on how to select your investments.